 In addition to adding flavor and sweetness to iced coffee, flavored syrups can also add an extra burst of flavor as well.
 Vanilla, caramel, hazelnut, and mocha syrups are some of the most popular flavored syrups.

-I love adding Mocha syrup syrup as it adds a rich and indulgent chocolaty flavors to iced coffee.
+I love adding Mocha syrup as it adds a rich and indulgent chocolaty flavor to iced coffee.

 These are just a few ideas to improve your Keurig iced coffee.
 Feel free to experiment with other additions like cinnamon, caramel, or even a scoop of ice cream for a delicious coffee dessert.